harmonymotion/harmonymotion.github.io/_pages/commission.md

 > I’ve done a few commissions with Harmonymotion; they pays close attention to what you want in your story.
 HM is very detailed and will do it with no judgment.
 All in all it has been a pleasant experience.
 Definitely recommend it.
 - The Penguin

-> "Works fast, reliably communicates, and is the best writer I have ever worked with.
-Overall, definitely worth your time."
+> Works fast, reliably communicates, and is the best writer I have ever worked with.
+Overall, definitely worth your time.
 - OmniScribbler